LangUMS/langums/README.md

 #### How do you change which player owns the main triggers?

-With the `--main-triggers-owner` command-line option.
+With the `--triggers-owner` command-line option.

 #### How do you change which player's death counts are used for storage?

-Use the `--death-counts-owner` command-line option.
+Use the `--registers-owner` command-line option.

 #### The compiler emits way more triggers than I'd like.
 What can I do?